Sullivan County, New York: Transportation

 Sullivan County has services provided by Short Line to New York City.
 It also has some local service provided by the county itself, as well as community organizations.

 Sullivan County International Airport is located in Bethel and is used frequently for general aviation purposes.

 Tourism

-Sullivan County has been a popular vacation spot since the 19th century, with mountain climbing, boating, and other outdoor activities, as well as the Monticello Raceway being among the attractions.
-The majority of the tourism occurs in the summer months.
-It was the site of the hundreds of resort complexes of the Borscht Belt (with their golf courses, social events, and entertainers), between the 1920s and 1970s.
+Sullivan County has several popular tourist spots, with the majority of the tourism occurring in the summer months.